Last updated: January 6, 2023

-If you are starting a new limited liability company (LLC), one of the first things you will need is to apply for a federal tax identification number from the Internal Revenue Service (IRS).
+If you're establishing a new LLC, one of your initial steps would be to seek a federal tax identification number called Employer Identification Number (EIN) from the Internal Revenue Service (IRS).

 Why Do I Need an EIN for an LLC?

-If you're an LLC owner planning on hiring employees, you need to get an employer identification number (EIN) from the IRS.
+If you're an LLC owner planning on hiring employees, you need to get an EIN from the IRS.
 The EIN is used to report wages and other employment-related information.

 Can You Have an LLC Without an EIN?

-This can create problems down the road, as the IRS may view your business as a sole proprietorship instead of an LLC.
-It is, therefore, best to apply for an EIN as soon as you form your LLC.
+This can create problems down the road, as the IRS may view your business structure as a sole proprietorship instead of an LLC.
+It is, therefore, best to apply for an EIN as soon as you form your LLC [2].

 What Comes First, LLC or EIN?